toyoh3232/fileup/README.md

 ```
 ## Acknowledgement

  Thank you for checking my code.
-I apologize that I did not share many comments on my code, which is not a good practice on real project and the implementation is still not so robust.
+I apologize that I did not write enough comments on my code, which is not a good practice on real project and the implementation is still not so robust.
  I am not an expert on the front side but if you have any question, please feel free to contact me.